Podcast Starter Kit: 7 Things You Need in 2023

 2. A Clear Idea For Your Podcast

-While a podcast equipment kit can enhance your show, it’s not going to do much if you don’t have a clear idea of what your podcast will be about.
+While a podcast equipment kit can enhance your show, it won’t do much if you don’t have a clear idea of what your podcast will be about.

 Before buying any podcasting gear, take some time to brainstorm ideas and develop a focus for your show.